The Best Lenses for the Nikon D750

 It’s great for shooting the action closest to you for basketball games – or any sports situations where you’re up close and personal to the action.
 It’s really nice being able to zoom in and out in these situations too – especially when you’re stuck in a fixed area for the press.

-For video shooters, this lens is like a wet dream.
+For video shooters, this lens is a dream.
 There’s not a whole lot more you could ask for than this super versatile focal length coupled with Nikon’s image stabilization.

 #5: The Nikon 105mm f/2.8G Micro